activescott/home-infra/containers/home-assistant/README.md

 #### Honeywell Vista 20P Integration

 I have a Honeywell "Vista 20P" connected to a variety of security sensors at parameter and inside the home and garage.
 Specifically the chip on the board says `WA20P-9.12`.
-There is an [AlarmDecoder Home Assistant Integration](https://www.home-assistant.io/integrations/alarmdecoder/) which looks very nice!
-It requires an [AlarmDecoder hardware/bridge](https://www.alarmdecoder.com/wiki/index.php/Getting_Started) and the "Network Appliance" board that works via a Raspberry Pi seems to basically route the alarm panel's features to local ethernet which HA can talk to over ethernet.
-Ordered, not yet integrated into Home Assistant.

-#### GE Z-Wave Dimmer Switch for Fans

-Rated for fans and I have a POC set up to a fan to ensure it worked, but not yet paired with Home Asssistant and fully installed for the fan in my server room (fan just stays at full speed and seems mostly necessary this time of year anyway).
+I coonnect that to a [AlarmDecoder hardware/bridge](https://www.alarmdecoder.com/wiki/index.php/Getting_Started) on a Raspberry Pi (sitting inside the alaram box).
+This allows browser and API-based control of the Alarm Panel.
+The  [AlarmDecoder Home Assistant Integration](https://www.home-assistant.io/integrations/alarmdecoder/) is then a plugin for Home Assistant that fully controls alarm and all the sensors in Home Assistant.
+This gives fullly supported motion sensors and premeter sensors for the entire house to Home Assistant and those csensors are cheaper than Z-Wave or Zigbee on eBay.
+Works perfect for a couple years now.
+The Honeywell is a bit wonky to program (a series of number sequenceis, but its not hard, just tedius one-time setup).

 #### Zooz 700 Series Z-Wave Plus S2 On / Off Wall Switch ZEN76

-Planned for internal lighting.
+I have several for internal lighting.
+Work great for a couple years.

 #### Zooz 700 Series Z-Wave Plus S2 Dimmer Switch ZEN77

-Planned for internal lighting.
+I have one for internal lighting.
+Work great for a couple years.

+#### GE Z-Wave Dimmer Switch for Fans

+The GE is rated for fans and I have had it in Home Asssistant and automated in my server room.
+I no longer use that setup, but it worked perfectly fine.

+## Notes on Using Home Assistant

-## Templates Notes
+### Templates Notes

 [Jinja Templates](https://jinja.palletsprojects.com/en/latest/templates/) are hard to read and filters are weak.
 Here's a couple notes: